elephantscale/es-training-new/elastic/slides/Indexing.md

 * When you index a document
   - It is sent to one of the primary shards
-  - chosen based on a hash of the document’s ID
+  - chosen based on a hash of the document's ID
 * The primary shard may be located on a different node
   - transparent to the application
-* Then the document is indexed in all of that primary shard’s replicas
+* Then the document is indexed in all of that primary shard's replicas
   - Replicas are in sync with data from the primary shards
   - Replicas can serve searches
 * Replicas can be automatically promoted to primary shards